PostHog/posthog.com/contents/blog/introducing-hogql.md

 It's a translation layer over ClickHouse SQL.
 It's intuitive for anyone familiar with SQL, but it offers a few advantages and customizations.

-Features unique to HogQL include simplified access to event and person properties, as well as automatically added joins when you query fields with data on a different table, such as `events.person.properties.$browser`.
+Features unique to HogQL include simplified access to event and person properties, like the [autocapture element chain](/tutorials/hogql-autocapture).
+It also automatically adds joins when you query fields with data on a different table, such as `events.person.properties.$browser`.

-You can also use subqueries, joins, table expressions, arrays, aggregations, lambdas, and a whole host of other neat SQL features, including aggregations.
+You can also use subqueries, joins, table expressions, arrays, lambdas, and a whole host of other neat SQL features, including aggregations.

 See our [HogQL documentation](/docs/product-analytics/hogql) for a full [list of supported ClickHouse SQL functions](/docs/product-analytics/hogql#supported-clickhouse-functions).